Learn in-demand technical skills and their workplace applications in this applied machine learning short course.

 A minimum of a second class Honours degree or equivalent.
 Applicants without these formal qualifications but with significant appropriate/relevant work/life experience are encouraged to apply.

-SFC fully funded places are available for this course.
+SFC fully funded places are available for this short course.
 These will be awarded on a first-come, first-served basis to eligible applicants.
 Please submit your application as soon as possible to secure your funding.

 You will learn how to apply machine learning to business and scientific applications.
 Both the practical aspects of the correct methodology and the theoretic underpinnings are covered so that you know what to do and why you are doing it.